Allar/ExportObjectPlugin/README.md

 # ExportObjectPlugin
 Allows you to export arbitrary objects via a blueprint node in editor builds

+Built to facilitate 360 stereoscopic panoramic video rendering out of UE4

 # Requirements

 This requires 4.7.6 or later, and requires your engine to be built from source code.